aeromobile/fh-react-cordova/README.md

 ## Local clone

 * npm install.
-A grunt task is automatically run to generate main.js
+A grunt task is automatically run to regenerate main.js
 * Edit fhconfig.json and put in all the relevant configuration
 * Build an run locally with `cordova serve`
-* Open a browser at `http://localhost:8000/browser/www`
+* Open a browser at `http://localhost:8001/browser/www`

 ## Running on iOS or Android

-* npm install
+* npm install.
+A grunt task is automatically run to regenerate main.js
 * cordova run [target] (this will launch an emulator for android or iOs)

 ## Development using Grunt